palantir/gradle-jdks/gradle-jdks-setup/README.md

 2. Secondly, once the new files are generated, the javaVersion can be configured in the gradle build configuration.

 ### Palantir specific, if using `baseline-java-version` through excavators
 1. Run `./gradlew generateGradleJdkConfigs --includeAllJdks`.
-The command will generate the Gradle jdk configuration files for all jdks.
+The command will generate the Gradle jdk configuration files for all jdks the plugin is aware of.
 2. Update the javaVersion(s)/jdks extension values with the desired java major version.
 3. Run `./gradlew setupJdks` to only keep the Gradle jdk configuration files for the used Gradle JDKs.

 ### Manual bumps of the java versions
 1. Run `./gradlew generateGradleJdkConfigs --includeVersion=<newVersion> [--includeVersion=<otherNewVersion>]`.
 The command will generate the Gradle jdk configuration files for the major versions passed as parameters.
 2. Update the javaVersion(s)/jdks extension values with the desired java major version.
+3. Run `./gradlew setupJdks` to only keep the Gradle jdk configuration files for the used Gradle JDKs.

 ### Gradle Toolchains workflow
 1. Update `jdkMajorVersionsToUse` with the required jdk versions